Detection and Response

-It is also interesting to note that despite the victim organization “logging in” with their unique credentials, the criminals always ask which organization they are talking to at the start of the negotiation.
-This implies that from their end, the criminals do not correlate specific logins with assigned victim organizations.
-Alternately, it could be a way to verify that they are in fact speaking with a victim organization rather than a researcher or a member of law enforcement.
+It is also interesting to note that despite the victim organisation “logging in” with their unique credentials, the criminals always ask which organisation they are talking to at the start of the negotiation.
+This implies that from their end, the criminals do not correlate specific logins with assigned victim organisations.
+Alternately, it could be a way to verify that they are in fact speaking with a victim organisation rather than a researcher or a member of law enforcement.

 The unique victim identifier model ensures that even if 30 employees attempt to negotiate for the company, everyone will go to the same chat page.
 This includes researchers and law enforcement officers, who might also monitor these chat sites.